lisp-docs/cl-language-reference/docs/chap-7/h-h-dictionary/_ensuregenericfunction.md

-Environment – the same as the **&environment** argument to macro expansion functions and is used to distinguish between compile-time and run-time environments.
+Environment – the same as the **&amp;environment** argument to macro expansion functions and is used to distinguish between compile-time and run-time environments.